-Ghostwriters can basically write anything the client needs.
-Over the last twenty years, clients have hired me to write twenty memoirs, over a dozen fictional stories, and a few business books.
-I’ve also worked for Yahoo!
-Small Business where I was a “small business advisor.”
-I wrote many articles for them.
+As discussed earlier, ghostwriters can write anything the client requires.
+Over the last twenty years, clients have hired me to write twenty memoirs, over a dozen fictional stories, and nearly a dozen business books.
+I’ve also worked on a few children’s books, a couple screenplays, and a dozen short stories.

 It might surprise you the varied requests I receive.
 One client hired me to write a letter to an older gentleman who was on his death bed, while another asked me to pen a letter to the editor regarding a highly controversial subject.
 I’ve been asked to write periodicals, magazine articles, and other interesting work.
 Although I prefer to ghostwrite books, I can sometimes be talked into these creative shorter pieces.

 Authors most often ask ghostwriters to write books, because books require hundreds of hours to complete as well as a good amount of experience.
 Some writers specialize in a particular genre, while others write books in many different genres.
 I am rather picky about the clients I take on, but I love writing about a variety of subjects.
 As long as the client’s heart is in the right place, and they want to help others, I usually am eager to help out.

 Well, my answer shouldn’t be a surprise.
-I obviously feel strongly that ghostwriting other people’s books is fine or I wouldn’t have devoted half my life to helping people complete their book projects.
+I obviously feel strongly that ghostwriting other people’s books is ethical or I wouldn’t have devoted half my life to helping people complete their book projects.

 Okay, now for a pop quiz…